sakshamverma21/Assignment03---Advance-Mathematics/README.md

-Title: Learning Probability Density Function using Non-Linear Transformation
+# Learning Probability Density Function using Non-Linear Transformation

-1. Methodology
+## 1. Methodology

-The NO₂ values from the given air quality dataset are first cleaned by removing missing entries.
-Each value is then transformed using a roll-number-dependent non-linear function:
+- NO₂ concentration values are extracted from the air quality dataset and missing entries are removed.

-z = x + aᵣ sin(bᵣ x)
+- Each value is transformed using a roll-number-based non-linear function: z = x + a_r sin(b_r x)

-where the constants aᵣ and bᵣ are calculated using the university roll number as specified in the assignment.
-After transformation, the resulting values are modeled using a probability density function of the form:

-p̂(z) = c · e^(−λ(z − μ)²)
+- The transformed data is modeled using the probability density function: p̂(z) = c · e^(−λ(z − μ)²)

-The parameters of this function are computed using direct statistical estimation.
+- The parameters are estimated using direct statistical computation without optimization.

-2. Description
+## 2. Description

-The objective of this assignment is to learn the parameters of a probability density function after applying a non-linear transformation to real-world data.
-Since the given probability density function corresponds to a Gaussian distribution, the mean and variance of the transformed data are calculated directly, and the remaining parameters are derived analytically.
-No optimization or machine learning techniques are used.
+This assignment focuses on estimating the parameters of a probability density function after applying a non-linear transformation to real-world data.
+Since the given probability density function corresponds to a Gaussian distribution, the mean and variance are computed directly from the transformed data, and the remaining parameters are derived analytically.

-3. Input / Output
+## 3. Input / Output

-Input:
+**Input:**

-NO₂ concentration values from the dataset
+- NO₂ concentration values

-University roll number
+- University roll number

-Output:
+**Output:**

-Estimated probability density function parameters:
+- Estimated PDF parameters:

-Mean (μ)
+  - Mean (μ)

-Lambda (λ)
+  - Lambda (λ)

-Constant (c)
+  - Constant (c)